brice/seven-adventure/Week2/README.md

 Io gives se of methods to understand whet's goin on in the arguments.
 In the nutshell, every object has a prototype and those prototype that have slots.
 As simple as that!

 ### Day 2 : Self study

+1. Write a program to find the nth Fibonna ci number

+In day2_fibonnaci.io the problem is solved by recursion.

+In day2_fibonnaci_loop.io the problem is solved with loops

+2. How would you change / to return 0 if the denominator is 0.